 I used 4 or 5 cans total on this small rusty table.
 Be sure to always follow the instructions and drying guidelines for the spray paint you use.

 That’s it!
-That’s how easy it is to repair and paint rusty metal furniture!
+That’s how to remove rust from metal furniture!

 Looking for more easy Home Improvement Projects?
 Here’s how I clean and whiten my grout when it starts looking too grungy.